gtms/PrognosticSurvival/README.md

       cached, you may find it desirable to turn the `munging` flag off and the `cache_loading` flag on.
-This will allow for direct access to pre-processed data on your working environment once `load.project ()` is executed on a new R session.
+This will allow for direct access to pre-processed data on your working environment once `load.project ()` is executed on later R sessions.
     - _Raw data_

       Raw data can be found in the `data` directory.
 The `csv` directory contains the